m0bi5/Qbot/README.md

 <br>
 The issue was reported to developers at Quora and they have managed to succesfully fix the issue.
-This bot <b>does not<b> work anymore
+This bot <b>does not</b> work anymore